 If you feel that you are experiencing retaliation and sexual harassment, contact the San Diego sexual harassment attorneys at Melmed Law Group P.C.
 Employment Lawyers.

-Our sexual harassment lawyers will help you document all the actions and behaviors, collect evidence, and take witness statements from employees in San Diego to get you the compensation to which you are entitled to sexual harassment injuries.
+Our sexual harassment lawyers will help you document all the actions and behaviors, collect evidence, and take witness statements from co-workers in order to get you the compensation to which you are entitled.

 Is There a Time Limit for Filing a Sexual Harassment Claim?